tduriez/OpenMLC-Matlab-2/README.md

 ### I want a new feature

-While I will be including any bug fix, new features won't be included, unless bored.
-This is because most of the effort is given to the OpenMLC-Python implementation that even counts with a Graphical User Interface.
-Soon to be released.
+While I will fix bugs under finite time, I will only be including new features that serves my work or through pull request.

 Have fun, T.

 ### Copyright and License

-    Copyright (C) 2015-2017 Thomas Duriez.
+    Copyright (C) 2015-2019 Thomas Duriez.
     This file is part of the OpenMLC-Matlab-2 Toolbox.
 Distributed under GPL v3.

     This program is free software: you can redistribute it and/or modify